danitrod/Lyra/README.md

 ## Deploying the app to the cloud
 NOTE: You must have the [IBM Cloud Command Line Interface](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started) installed in your machine to follow the next steps.

-After [setting up](#Creating-the-Serverless-sequence-and-actions-via-IBM-Cloud-Functions-GUI) and making sure the app is working, go to the `/server` directory, change your app and route names on the [manifest file](./server/manifest.yml) (lines 3 and 8) and run the following commands:
+After [setting up](#Creating-the-Serverless-sequence-and-actions-via-IBM-Cloud-Functions-GUI), installing dependencies and making sure the app is working, go to the `/server` directory, change your app and route names on the [manifest file](./server/manifest.yml) (lines 3 and 8) and run the following commands:

 ```
 # Logs into the IBM Cloud